apinzone/OS_HRV/README.md

 Website: https://apinzone.github.io/

 ## License
-MIT License - Free for academic, research, educational, and commercial use.
+ChronOS and all source code are open-soruce and freely accessible under the MIT License - Free for academic, research, educational, and commercial use.
+The full license can be viewed in our LICENSE.txt file.